ikunetwork/WhitePaper/README.md

 Participants will be subject to a `reputationScore`:

 * `reputationScore` is part of `devTools`.
-All participants will be subject to a profile linked `reputationScore` which accounts for utilization of IN resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
-All IN participants start with the same `reputationScore`, but will be separated by VR and non-VR. `reputationScore` may increase to `power`, `super_power` and `grand_maester`.
+All participants will be subject to a profile linked `reputationScore` which accounts for utilization of Network resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
+All Network participants start with the same `reputationScore`, but will be separated by VR and non-VR. `reputationScore` may increase to `power`, `super_power` and `grand_maester`.
 This enables the best ideas to flow freely, producing efficient and rapid evolution based on merits.[32](./#f32) Participants will be obligated to provide `reputationScore` to other participants they have digitally engaged.
 The `reputationScore` will be publicly available.

 ### Request for Proposals